AISViz/AISdb/docs/source/intro.rst

 6. Data collection and sharing
 ------------------------------

-AIS station operators are encouraged to share incoming AIS data from their receivers with the MERIDIAN data sharing network.
+AIS station operators are may set up an AIS base station with a Raspberry Pi receiver client, and store messages in a database with the receiver server.
+For instructions on transmitting AIS from a Raspberry Pi to the receiver server, see :ref:`Setting up an AIS receiver client <receiver>`.
+The receiver server can then forward incoming filtered messages to a downstream UDP multicast channel:

 .. code-block:: python

+  import aisdb

   # listen for incoming raw AIS messages on port 9921 and share with MERIDIAN network
-  start_receiver(udp_listen_addr='0.0.0.0:9921', multicast_rebroadcast_addr='aisdb.meridian.cs.dal.ca:9921')

-For further info on how to set up a Raspberry Pi for receiving AIS, see :ref:`Setting up an AIS receiver <receiver>`
+  aisdb.start_receiver(
+    udp_listen_addr='0.0.0.0:9921',
+    multicast_rebroadcast_addr='aisdb.meridian.cs.dal.ca:9921',
+  )